Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

     ```

     Prefixing a Boolean property name with "no&blank;", "not&blank;", "don't&blank;" or
-    "dont&blank;" and not setting the propery value is equivalent to setting that property to
+    "dont&blank;" and not setting the property value is equivalent to setting that property to
     False:
     ```
     <|button|active=False|>